awesome-android-root/awesome-android-root/docs/index.md

             "name": "Is rooting Android safe?",
             "acceptedAnswer": {
               "@type": "Answer",
-              "text": "Rooting Android can be safe when done properly with the right tools and knowledge.
-However, it does void your warranty and can potentially brick your device if done incorrectly.
-Our comprehensive guides help minimize these risks by providing step-by-step instructions for popular devices."
+              "text": "Rooting can be safe when you follow trusted, device-specific instructions and back up your data first.
+It may void your warranty and carries risk if done incorrectly.
+Our guides focus on safety, backups, and verified steps to reduce mistakes."
             }
           },
           {